-To prevent this behaviour, we created the EV/EBITDA ratio.
+To prevent this behavior, we created the EV/EBITDA ratio.
 Stocks with a negative EBITDA get a blank score and by sorting stocks ascending, stocks where the EV becomes negative don't get sent to the bottom of the list.

 We calculate the EV/EBITDA as follows: